 Our mission is to solve our clients’ problems by holistically examining issues and providing solutions and advice that fit our clients’ legal, business, and personal needs.
 Because of our focus on our clients’ needs, we have developed a reputation for handling unusual and difficult cases.

-Arthur M. Fowler has been practicing law in Tennessee for over 40 years.
-During this time, he has focused his practice in the areas of civil and commercial litigation, contracts, insurance disputes, land use, business law, and wills and estates.
-In the area of litigation, Art has handled numerous cases in both state and federal courts at the trial and appellate levels.
+I have been practicing law in Tennessee for nearly 50 years.
+During this time, I focused my practice in the areas of civil and commercial litigation, contracts, insurance disputes, land use, business law, and wills and estates.
+I have handled numerous cases in both state and federal courts at the trial and appellate levels.

-Art is licensed in Tennessee, the United States District Court for the Eastern District of Tennessee, the United States District Court for the Western District of Tennessee, and the Sixth Circuit Court of Appeals.
+I am licensed in Tennessee, the United States District Courts for the Eastern District and Western District of Tennessee, and the Sixth Circuit Court of Appeals.

 When I graduated from the University of Memphis, Cecil C. Humphreys Law School, in 2002, I thought I wanted to be a generalist—doing a little of everything.
 Then, I had my first probate case and decided that this is the area of law I want to focus on.
 To me, probating an estate is like driving.
 There are multiple paths you can take to get where you want to be, some paths are better than others.
 It is only with the right information that you can pick the best path.

 I enjoy providing our clients with the information they need to determine which avenue in probate will best serve their needs.
 Then, I walk them through the process step-by-step.

 My probate work introduced me to real property disputes and real property litigation, as the two are often intertwined.
 My real property litigation experience has proven an asset to both my probate clients and those with standalone real property challenges.

 In 2019, I became a Rule 31 Listed General Civil Mediator.
 I only mediate probate disputes, will contests, trust litigation, and real property disputes as those are the areas I can best assist parties.